OWASP/www-policy/operational/expense-reimbursement.md

 version: draft

 ---
-Draft

 <div class="alert">
-    <p>This is a DRAFT or substainually modified existing policy currently in an open review period.
+    <p>This is a DRAFT or SUBSTAINUALLY MODIFIED existing policy currently in an open review period.
 Please <a href='https://owasp.wufoo.com/forms/q119kwb0hp2nqz/def/field3={{ page.title }}'>respond with your comments</a> and inputs regarding this page or directly submit a pull request.</p>
 </div>